adnguyen/2016_Protein_stability_evolution/Protocols/Protocols.md

 <div id='id-section2'/>
 ##Making buffers for protein isolations:

-We use a commercial buffer SuperB by Covaris Inc with protease inhibitors .
+We use a commercial buffer SuperB by Covaris Inc with protease inhibitors to isolate "native" proteins.

 ###Reagents
 Protease Inhibitors: